michaelyatco/choredoor/progression-markdowns/ChoreDoor3.md

 Refresh the page to see the three doors centered.

-Task: For the sake of CSS-best practices, move the `.door-frame` selector in the __style.css__ file to the bottom of the file so that the CSS selectors now read in the order that you would see them in your __index.html__ file - from the top of the page to bottom.

 Task: The last HTML feature to build is a button that will respond to the status of the game.

 Beneath the `<door-row>` element create a new `<div>` element with an `id` of `"start"` and the class name `"start-row"`.
 Type "Good luck!" in between the `<div></div>`.